EnigmaCurry/d.rymcg.tech/traefik/README.md

 Make sure to reinstall Traefik (`make install`) for these settings to take effect.
 The image will be rebuilt, baking in your root CA certificate.
-This runs `step-cli`, it retrieves the CA cert chain from your Step-CA endpoint, verifies the fingerprint, and then writes the CA cert permanently into the Traefik system's trust store (ie. container image).
+The [Dockerfile](Dockerfile) runs `step-cli`, it retrieves the CA cert chain from your Step-CA endpoint, verifies the fingerprint, and then writes the CA cert permanently into the Traefik system's trust store (ie. container image layer).

 You can test that the certificate is trusted and valid, using the `curl` command from inside of the trafeik container shell:

 ```
-# Enter the traefik container:
+# Enter the traefik container shell:
 make shell
 ```